 The value of your new holding will be determined by the market price on the NYSE stock exchange.
 If you access the portfolio section of the platform, you’ll be able to view its performance and the P&L (profit and loss) of your position.

 Is McDonald’s an Ethical Investment?

-McDonald’s is starting out from a position of weakness and a lot of that is down to the sector it operates in.
-Despite the trend for greater corporate responsibility, not one restaurant company has made the Newsweek/Statista Inc.’s Most Responsible Companies list.
-The truth is that customer-facing eateries would gain a significant competitive advantage over their peers if they are able to solve the riddle.
+McDonald’s has started out from a position of weakness, and a lot of that is down to the sector it operates in.
+Despite the trend for greater corporate responsibility, not many restaurant companies have made Newsweek/Statista Inc.’s Most Responsible Companies list.
 Indeed, it’s very hard to mass-produce food and serve it to a global customer base without leaving a sizable footprint.

 McDonald’s, therefore, can’t be compared to some of the big-spending titans of Silicon Valley.
 Tech giants and their data-centre business operations are more user-friendly in terms of CSR structuring.
-Compared to its peer group, McDonald’s does much better.
+Compared to its peer group, McDonald’s does compare well.
 It has a long-established commitment to ethical issues and is, generally speaking, making the very best of a bad situation.